Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 Intestinal decompression by enterostomy

-Intestinal decompression with a tube
+Intestinal decompression with a probe

 Transnasal bowel decompression

-Intestinal decompression through gastrostomy
+Intestinal decompression through gastrostomy tube

-Bowel decompression through an ileostomy
+Bowel decompression through ileostomy

 Intestinal decompression through cecostomy